 Dr. Muhammad Shafiq is the executive director of the Brian and Jean Hickey Center for Interfaith Studies and Dialogue , and is professor of Islamic and religious studies at Nazareth College.
 He also holds IIIT Chair in Interfaith Studies at Nazareth College.
 In addition, he was the Imam of the Islamic Center of Rochester, Inc. till 2007.
 Dr. Shafiq holds a Ph.D. from Temple University, and a M.A. and B.A. from the University of Peshawar.

-Dr. Shafiq has written over 40 articles and several books, including Interfaith Dialogue: A Guide for Muslims (International Institute of Islamic Thought: 2007).
+Dr. Shafiq has written over 40 articles and several books, including Interfaith Dialogue: A Guide for Muslims (International Institute of Islamic Thought: second edition 2012).
 His most recent article addresses the level of interfaith dialogue between different interfaith groups in the Rochester area.
 "Abrahamic faiths: Models of Interfaith Dialogue in the United States (A Case Study of Rochester, New York)" was published in Peace-Building By, Between, and Beyond Muslims and Evangelical Christians, edited by Mohammed Abu-Nimer and David Augsburger, Lexington Books, 2009.